 Dr. Kim is a member of the American Academy of Ophthalmology, the American Society of Cataract and Refractive Surgery, and the Georgia Society of Ophthalmology.

-A native Atlantan, Dr. Kim is thrilled to return to her hometown to join her father in practice.
-When she’s not practicing ophthalmology, she enjoys traveling, exercising, dining, and spending time with her husband, Josh, her daughter, Juniper, and her dog, Charlie.
+A native Atlantan, Dr. Kim is thrilled to be back in her hometown and working alongside her father.
+When she’s not practicing ophthalmology, she enjoys traveling, exercising, dining, and spending time with her husband, Josh, her daughters (Juniper and Jolene), and her dog ( Charlie).

 Harvey DuBiner, M.D.